Faculty psychology

 Faculty psychology is the idea that the mind is separated into faculties or sections, and that each of these faculties is assigned to certain mental tasks.
 Some examples of the mental tasks assigned to these faculties include judgment, compassion, memory, attention, perception, and consciousness.
 For example, we can speak because we have the faculty of speech or we can think because we have the faculty of thought.
 Thomas Reid mentions over 43 faculties of the mind that work together as a whole.
 Additionally, faculty psychology claims that we are born with separate, innate human functions.

 The views of faculty psychology are explicit in the psychological writings of the medieval scholastic theologians, such as Thomas Aquinas, as well as in Franz Joseph Gall's formulation of phrenology, albeit more implicitly.
 More recently faculty psychology has been revived by Jerry Fodor's concept of modularity of mind, the hypothesis that different modules autonomously manage sensory input as well as other mental functions.

 Faculty psychology resembles localization of function, the claim that specific cognitive functions are performed in specific areas of the brain.
-For example, Broca's area is associated with language production and syntax, while theWernicke's Area is associated with language comprehension and semantics.
+For example, Broca's area is associated with language production and syntax, while the Wernicke's Area is associated with language comprehension and semantics.
 It is currently known that while the brain's functions are separate, they also work together in a localized function.